 - 1 litre vegetable stock homemade or from a stock cube (check it's gluten free if needed)

 - 2 handfuls fresh mint leaves

 - Salt and pepper to taste

-Heat the oil in a large pan and add the chopped onion.
+- Heat 1 tablespoon olive oil in a large pan and add a chopped onion.
 Allow to soften but not brown.

-Add the stock and the potato and simmer until the potato is soft.
+- Add 1 litre of vegetable stock and a chopped potato and simmer until the potato is soft.
 This should take about 15 minutes.

-Add the lettuce, peas and fresh mint and bring back to the boil.
-Just allow the peas to cook through.
+- Add ½ lettuce, 500g peas and 2 handfuls of roughly chopped fresh mint leaves and bring back to the boil.

 Pin pea and mint soup for later